-In fact, 13,000 burns injuries are treated in British hospitals each year.
+In fact, British hospitals treat 13,000 burns injuries each year.
 200 people die from burns related injuries each year.

-- A third of adult burns are work-related.
-Thus, those working in fields where one is exposed to flames, steam, hot objects or chemicals should make sure they are taking all the safety precautions advised.
+A third of adult burns are work-related.
+Thus, those working in fields where one is exposed to flames, steam, hot objects or chemicals should make sure they are taking all the safety precautions.
 If you are unsure about first aid and the law, consider reading our free ebook https://firstaidforlife.org.uk/first-aid-and-the-law-a-guide-for-smes-free-ebook/.

-- 70% of all paediatric burn’s incidents occur in children under 4 years old.
+70% of all paediatric burn’s incidents occur in children under 4 years old.
 Children’s skin is more sensitive and thinner than an adults and a small child can still receive serious burns from a cup of tea that has been made for more than 10 minutes.
-It is vital that children are protected from heat sources and additional measures taken to reduce the risk of burns.
+It is vital that you take additional measures to reduce the risk of burns in children.

 First Aid Burns treatment has previously been to hold the affected area under cool running water for at least ten minutes.
-This has changed, as of May 2019, the latest advice from the Australian research team at their national Centre for Children’s Burns – now adopted by the NHS, British Burn Association and more – is to extend the time that the burn should be treated to a full 20 minutes under cool running water.
+This has changed, as of May 2019, the latest advice from the Australian research team at their national Centre for Children’s Burns – now adopted by the NHS, British Burn Association and more – is to extend the time to treat the burn to a full 20 minutes under cool running water.